jamilservicos/jamilservices-namespace-helper/examples/README.md

 The examples are organized into subdirectories, each representing a specific use case or functionality:

 - `use_cases/`: Contains individual use cases showcasing different features.
+    - `use_cases/globalMode/`: Demonstrates how to work as a global module.
+    - `use_cases/localMode/`: Demonstrates how to work as a local module (isolation option enabled).

 #
 ## <span id="use-cases">Use Cases</span>